gaoding-inc/stateshot/README.md

 ### `History`
 `new History(options?: Options)`

-Main class for state management, supported options:
+Main class for state management, option includes:

 * `rules` - Optional rules array for optimizing data transforming.
 * `delay` - Debounce time for `push` in milliseconds, `50` by default.